SEO Journal – Prologue

 Pro (in the making)

 Okay, this page is created with the sole purpose of adding details of every single method that I’ve done for SEO.
 That’s the main reason why it’s titled SEO Journal specifically.

 I’m sorry to point out that unless you are here for reading the journal, you would easily lose interest.
-If you happened to stumble upon this page, let me escort you back to the homepage.
+If you happened to stumble upon this page, let me guide you back to the homepage.
 But, you’re always welcome to stay and keep reading.

 - The journal entries will follow a chronological order.